Skip to main content

 Live Certificate Inspection

-# Extract certificate details
+# Full certificate text

-openssl s_client -connect example.com:443 </dev/null 2>/dev/null | openssl x509 -noout -text
+| openssl x509 -noout -text

-# Subject Alternative Names
+# Subject Alternative Names only

-echo | openssl s_client -connect example.com:443 2>/dev/null | openssl x509 -noout -text | grep "DNS:"
+echo | openssl s_client -connect example.com:443 -servername example.com 2>/dev/null \

-echo | openssl s_client -connect example.com:443 2>/dev/null | openssl x509 -noout -issuer
+echo | openssl s_client -connect example.com:443 -servername example.com 2>/dev/null \

 Pivot opportunities:

-• Self-signed certificates → likely internal/test infrastructure
+• Self-signed or internal-CA certificates → likely lab / test / staging

 5. Infrastructure & Hosting Attribution